 Linda M. Callahan

+If you have recently been charged with a civil or criminal traffic violation in Washington State, Callahan Law is here to help.
 Because our attorneys limit their practice to traffic defense, they know the state’s traffic laws inside and out.
 This is important, as Washington State is known for having some of the most complex and rigid traffic laws in the country.

-contact us to determine whether you should contest a traffic infraction, because critical deadlines are involved.
+You should immediately contact us to determine whether you should contest a traffic infraction, because critical deadlines are involved.
 If payment of the fine, or a request to contest or mitigate the infraction is not made by the deadline, your fine may be referred to a collection agency and the department of licensing may suspend your driver’s license.

 Whether you are charged with speeding, running a red light, or driving without insurance, there are ramifications for any traffic violation.
 In the case of a civil matter, you may simply be charged a fine.
 However, if charged with a misdemeanor, you may be sentenced to increased fines, community service, a driver’s license suspension, and even jail time.
 Your insurance rates may also skyrocket once your insurance provider learns of the traffic violation on your record.